Robertso95/Goldfields-Assessments/README.md

 ### Environment File

 A `.env` file is required in the backend folder to connect to the database.
 This file is not included in the GitHub repository.
-If you are taking over this project, the `.env` file should be provided in the handover documentation.
+If you are taking over this project, the `.env` file should be provided in the handover documentation in src code file.
 The file specifies the server port and the `MONGO_URI` database connection string.

 ### Local Setup Steps